ObsidianLabs/vscode-algorand/README.md

 - **Start a local node** - Just click the *Start* button
 - **Display node logs** - Shown in VS Code terminal

+NOTE: When you start a local node, may you need to sync node network, you can use fast catchup, please reference the official document: https://developer.algorand.org/docs/run-a-node/setup/install/#sync-node-network-using-fast-catchup.

 #### Algorand transactions

 You can use the Algorand Panel to construct transactions with a user interface.
 It supports